 Please note that visas for Thailand, Cambodia and Laos are the responsibility of the individual traveler.
 The visa requirements for your trip vary depending on where you are from and where you are going.
 For the most up to date information please check your governments foreign ministry website or with you travel agent as rules do change.
 It is important that you check for yourself.
 For most travelers there will probably have an embassy and consulate in the country that you live in.

 THAILAND - Most nationalities do not need a visa for Thailand for stays of 30 days or less but if you do they are available on arrival at Bangkok Airport.
+Please ensure you obtain a multiple entry Visa to avoid complications.
 Please note that as of December 2008, 30 day Thai visas are no longer available at land borders.
 Only 15 day tourist visas are issued when you enter Thailand overland.
 If you are staying more than 15 days you should consider getting your visa prior to your trip.

 Please note that certain nationalities (including: Bhutan, China, Cyprus, Czech, Estonia, Hungary, India, Kazakhstan, Latvia, Lithuania, Maldives, Oman, Poland, Russia, Saudi Arabia, Slovakia, Slovenia, Taiwan and Ukraine) may not be able to obtain visa at a land border.

 CAMBODIA - Most nationalities require visas and for most nationalities these are available at the Thai-Cambodia border.
-Please have USD35 and 2 photos available.
+Please have USD20 and two photos available.

 LAOS - Your CEO will assist with arrangements for your Laos visa at the start of your trip.
 Please have 3 passport photos and approx. $50 USD ready for the CEO.